How to identify Chaga mushroom like a pro

 If nothing else works, just look for the gold.
 The golden interior of this mushroom differentiates it from it's closest resembling mushroom "black tree knot fungus" or "Meshima" even.

 I hope this gives you an insight into the identification of our beloved Chaga mushroom.
-Share your explorations with us as well.
+Share your explorations of mushrooms with us as well.